-There are many possible (often infinite) derivations for a sentence.
+There can be many (often infinitely many) possible derivations for a given sentence using a given grammar.

-A leftmost (rightmost) derivation is one in which the leftmost (rightmost) abstraction is always the next one expanded.
+Often, we will want a leftmost (or, rightmost) derivation is one in which the leftmost (or, rightmost) abstraction is always the next one expanded.